 - Specialty Spaces

 - Maintaining your Organized Kitchen

 - Decluttering and Organizing the Kitchen, Pantry, & Refrigerator

 Kitchens are hardworking places in homes.
 If you think about how many individual items kitchens hold and how often the space gets used, it’s no wonder they get cluttered and disorganized quickly.

-Even the most organized and simplified kitchen needs a good reset and cleaning at least once a year — and I’m betting yours and mine aren’t even close to being the MOST organized and simplified kitchens.
+Even the most organized and simplified kitchen needs a good reset and cleaning at least once a year.
+So roll up your sleeves, blast some music, and let’s do this!

 If you’re doing the full challenge, consider breaking it up over several days.